|Elevation:||3,466 m (11,371 ft)||Prominence:||2,940 m|

 View a slideshow in our Picasaweb gallery

 The Gunung Leuser National Park lies within the boundaries of the UNESCO-proclaimed Leuser Ecosystem Reserve.
-The Park is split into eastern and western regions by the Kuta Cane “rift” valley running northwards from Karo Batak country in North Sumatera to Gayo Aceh country in the highlands of Central Aceh.
+The Park is split into eastern and western regions by the Kuta Cane “rift” valley running southwards from Gayo Aceh country in the highlands of Central Aceh to Karo Batak country in North Sumatera.
 Peaks, of interest to trekkers, lie in both the eastern and western sections of the Park.
-Those on the eastern side are of volcanic origin; on the western side, they are of uplifted sedimentary formations.
-The three most prominent peaks in the western Leuser National Park are Gunung “Tanpa Nama” (3,455m), Gunung Loser (3,404m) and Gunung Leuser (3,119m) – altitudes as per BAKO maps (see below).
+Those on the eastern side are of volcanic origin while, on the western side, they are of uplifted sedimentary formations.

-All three peaks lie on the Leuser Range and can be climbed in two days from a base camp on the range.
-Gunung “Tanpa Nama” (mountain “without a name”), the highest, is so-called because the BAKO map does not attribute a name to the peak.
-More recently, the Aceh provincial government has apparently named the peak after the current Governor, Irwandi Yusuf, even though, as the local people are quick to point out, he has not climbed the peak.
+Gunung ‘Tanpa Nama’ (mountain “without a name”), the highest peak (3,466 GB, 3,455 BAKO), is so-called because the BAKO map does not attribute a name to this peak.
+More recently, the Aceh provincial government has apparently named the peak after Governor Irwandi Yusuf (2007-12) even though, as the local people are quick to point out, he has not climbed the peak.
 Sumatra is apparently being resurveyed and a name may appear on future BAKO maps.

-Gunung “Tanpa Nama” reportedly has little to recommend itself (unless of course one wishes to “bag” the highest peak) – in fact, it is more of a rounded “hill” than a “peak” and, as it lies inland from Gunungs Loser and Leuser, does not offer similar spectacular views.
-By comparison, Gunungs Loser and Leuser rise from the east with sharp “drop offs” on their western faces offering spectacular views over the rugged country down to the west coast of Aceh.
-The coastal towns of Tampak Tuan, Blang Pidie and Meulaboh and the Indian Ocean can be seen in clear weather.
+By comparison, Gunungs Loser (3,404 BAKO) and Leuser (3,119 BAKO) rise from the east with sharp ‘drop offs’ on their western faces offering spectacular views over the rugged escarpment down to the west coast of Aceh.
+The coastal towns of Tampak Tuan, Blang Pidie and Meulaboh and the Indian Ocean beyond can be seen in clear weather.
+When trekking from the north-east, Gunung Loser is reached by proceeding through this ‘T-junction’ for another two hours towards the SSW.
+Gunung Leuser lies another two hours beyond Gunung Loser to the SW.

 The Kedah-Leuser Trek

-The Leuser Range remains one of the most remote areas in Indonesia along with Papua and Kalimantan.
+The Leuser Range remains one of the most remote, wilderness areas in Indonesia along with parts of Papua and Kalimantan.
 With an experienced and knowledgeable guide and sound porters, it is an exhilarating but long and, in parts, tough trek.
 It is best to allow 12 days for the trek, including some rest time, even though some groups have done it in 9 or 10 days.

-Start Point: The start point is Kedah (1,200m), reached from Medan by car in one long day (or preferably over-night at Berstagi, Kuta Cane or Ketambe).
+Start Point: The start point is Kedah (1,200 m), reached from Medan by car in one long day (or preferably over-night at Brestagi, Kuta Cane or Ketambe).
 Kedah can also be reached from Banda Aceh via Danua Tekengon in the Aceh central highlands.

 Sinebuk Hijau (Rain Forest) Lodge is a convenient and pleasant place to begin and end the trek.
 Our guide was Pak Rajajalli (Jalli), operator of the Sinebuk Hijau Lodge, 0813 6229 1844, www.gunung-leuser-trek.net .
 Pak Jalli has much accumulated knowledge and experience having trekked in the western Leuser region since 1981 and is dedicated to the conservation of the Leuser National Park.
 He is training his porters to act as guides.